ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

 *For the complete history of osu!, see: [History of osu!](/wiki/History_of_osu!)*

 Every year, the [osu! team](/wiki/People/The_Team) likes to play pranks on the community on April Fools' day.
-This article contains a list of all the April Fools' day jokes that have been played on the osu! community since 2009.
+This article lists all April Fools' day jokes that have been played on the osu! community since 2009.

 ## 2009